lfontanez/php-chatgpt/README.md

 ![Screenshot](https://github.com/lfontanez/php-chatgpt/raw/master/screenshot.png)

-This project demonstrates a ChatGPT demo using the OpenAI API in PHP.
+This project demonstrates ChatGPT using the [OpenAI](https://openai.com/) API in PHP.
 The code allows you to have interactive conversations with the ChatGPT model.
+If enabled, it can execute an available Text-to-Speech (TTS) command to audibly speak responses.

 ## Prerequisites

 - PHP 8.1 installed on your system
 - `composer` package manager installed
+- For TTS you need a command like `say` in Linux/MacOS, [espeak](https://espeak.sourceforge.net/) (multi-platform alternative), or the native SAPI Speech Synthesis for Windows.

 ## Getting Started